Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Fixpoint parallelization and distribution

-$\planparallelloop$ has two implementations (physical plan alternatives): \begin{itemize} \item $\pgplanparallelloop$: The local fixpoints are executed on PostgreSQL.
-The fixpoint operator is performed as a Spark mapPartition operation where each worker performs a part of the fixpoint computation on PostgreSQL.
-A PostgreSQL instance runs on each worker.
-The part of data assigned to each worker is represented as a view in the PostgreSQL instance running on this worker, and the \mus{} expression (that computes the fixpoint) is translated to a PostgreSQL query that is executed using this view as the constant part of the fixpoint.
-Each PostgreSQL executor returns its result as an iterator which is then processed by Spark. \item $\srplanparallelloop$: The fixpoint computation is implemented using a loop in the driver that uses Spark operations to compute the recursive part of the fixpoint.
-These Spark operations are written in such a way each worker performs its own fixpoint independently, so without data being sent across the cluster.
-For example, to perform a join, the Spark broadcast join is used.
+\item $\srplanparallelloop$: The bottom of Fig.~\ref{fig:pg} illustrates the execution of this physical plan.
+The fixpoint computation is implemented using a loop in the driver that uses Spark operations to compute the recursive part of the fixpoint.
+These Spark operations are written in such a way that each worker performs its own fixpoint independently (i.e. without data exchanged between workers).
+Joins are executed as broadcast joins: all relations in the variable part of the fixpoint (apart from the recursive relation) are broadcasted.
+Antiprojections are executed without the need of applying the \texttt{distinct()} operation.
 To perform the union (or set-difference), a special union (set-difference) operation is used that computes the union (set-difference) partition-wise.
-These special union and set-difference operations are implemented as part of the \setrdd{} API. \setrdd{} is a special \rdd{}\footnote{\rdd{} is an abstraction that Spark provides to represent a distributed collection of data.
+These special union and set-difference operations are implemented as part of the \setrdd{} API. \setrdd{} \cite{bigdatalog} is a special \rdd{}\footnote{\rdd{} is an abstraction that Spark provides to represent a distributed collection of data.
 An \rdd{} is split among partitions which are assigned to workers.} where each partition is a set.
 This \setrdd{} is used to store the value of the recursive variable X at each iteration.
-This means that each partition of X holds the intermediate results of the local fixpoint performed by the worker to which this partition has been assigned.
-This \setrdd{} technique is inspired from BigDatalog \cite{bigdatalog}. \end{itemize} $\plangloballoop$ is implemented using a global loop in the driver.
-At each step of the recursion a distinct operation is performed.
-Intermediate data is stored in a Spark \dataset{}.
+This means that each partition of X holds the intermediate results of the local fixpoint performed by the worker to which this partition has been assigned. \end{packeditemize}

-\paragraph{Other operators} An operator in \mus{} has a local version implemented using PostgreSQL and a distributed version implemented using the Spark \dataset{} API.
-Some operators may have more than one distributed execution plan.
+As a consequence, for each of the non-recursive \mus{} operators, there are two kinds of physical plans: local plans implemented using PostgreSQL and distributed plans implemented using the Spark \dataset{} API. \dataset{}s are used to represent relational data in Spark.
+The optimization of these expressions is then delegated to Spark's Catalyst internal optimizer \cite{sparksql2015} before execution.
+Some operators have more than one distributed execution plan.
 For instance, for the join operator, we choose which argument (if any) to broadcast in order to guide Spark on whether to use broadcast join or another type of join.